-Pavillon Populaire de Montpellier is a photography art gallery that is open to the public.
-It exhibits work of well-known artists both national and international.
+The Pavillon Populaire is a photography art gallery that exhibits works of well-known artists both national and international.
 Three exhibitions are held annually.
 Some of the famous artists that exhibit their work are Brassai, Bernard Plossu Patrick Tosani or Tuggener.
-Besides the photographs, the museum also houses a great collection of sculptures and fine art.
+Besides the photographs, the museum also houses a great collection of sculptures and contemporary art.
 This photographic gallery functions under the direction of Gilles Mora, and it's easy to appreciate his keen eye for great artworks.

 Standing on one end of the Jardin de Peyrou, this triumphal arch is one of the city's most impressive sights.
 Modeled after the Porte Saint-Denis in Paris, the Porte du Peyrou in Montpellier was designed by François Dorbay and completed in 1693.
 Large bas-relief panels were added to the outside of the structure in 1715 to commemorate the achievements of King Louis XIV.
 A small door under the vaulted archway provides access to the interior of the monument and a staircase winds up to the rooftop terrace for a magnificent view of the city.